3gglord/week-six/journal.md

 time, as digital historians, is just getting things into shape for us to begin our exploration!
 Reflect on Michelle Moravec’s own cycle of exploration and what that might imply for yours.

+- wish i had more time to go through the visualizations and searches that I did to get more fleshed-out results
+- very much a starting point
+- need to get more data for the corpus if I were to go any further